 At fault.
 Not on the right track; doubtful whether right or wrong.
 Hounds are at fault when the scent is broken because the fox has jumped upon a wall, crossed a river, cut through a flock of sheep, or doubled like a hare.

-In Geology, the break or displacement of a stratum of rock is
+In Geology, the break or displacement of a stratum of rock is called a fault.

 (French, faute, Latin, fallo, to fail.)